I’m sorry if…

 Offline, I’ll just say, God bless…and walk away.

 * You are annoyed with me that I disagree that all Baptisms are the same.

-They are not, true Baptism = full immersion, as the first and original church did it, written in the Book of Acts.
+They are not, true Baptism = full immersion, as the first and original believers (disciples) did it, in Yeshua’s name, to mature children and adults (not babies) as written in the Book of Acts.

 * You are annoyed that I say there is only one God.

 Maybe you have not had your own personal revelation as yet, I would advise studying further and listening to Teachings such as 3 kinds of Christianity, which explains why certain parts of the ‘versions’ in publication, are written the way they are.